rocketlaunchr/remember-go/README.md

 # Cache Slow Database Queries

 This package is used to cache the results of slow database queries in memory or Redis.
-It can be used to cache any form of data (i.e it's not limited to caching database results).
+It can be used to cache any form of data (eg. function memoization).
 A Redis and in-memory storage driver is provided.

 See [Article](https://medium.com/@rocketlaunchr.cloud/caching-slow-database-queries-1085d308a0c9) for further details including a tutorial.